 If you’re unsure how much money you have in old workplace pensions, and can’t remember the details, the government’s Pension Tracing Service is a free database you can check.
 Alternatively PensionBee can help you locate old pensions and consolidate them into one simple plan.

 Once you’ve got a savings goal in mind, it’s time to start saving.
 You can do this by increasing your pension contributions, and ensuring that you claim the maximum tax relief allowed.
-Your tax relief amount mirrors your income tax bracket – basic rate taxpayers get 20% tax relief, higher rate taxpayers 40% and top rate taxpayers 45%.
+Your tax relief amount depends on your income tax bracket – basic rate taxpayers get a 25% tax top up, higher rate taxpayers 40% and top rate taxpayers 45%.

 Another thing to consider is your State Pension entitlement